-As the hinge is used for the new ‘Sling’ shooting mode, it’s also reassuringly sturdy, firmly locking in place with a lever.
-And that goes for the rest of the RSC 2: from our hands-on time with it, the whole gimbal feels well-built, with materials such as aluminum contributing to a solid, premium finish.
+As the hinge is used for the new ‘Sling’ shooting mode, it’s necessarily sturdy, firmly locking in place without any play.
+That goes for the rest of the RSC 2, too: the whole gimbal feels reassuringly well-built, with materials such as aluminum contributing to a solid, premium finish.

-At 1.1kg, the DJI RSC 2 is essentially the same weight as the Ronin-SC, yet the new model can support cameras which hit the scales at up to 3kg.
+At 1.2kg, the RSC 2 is essentially the same weight as the Ronin-SC, yet the new model can support cameras which hit the scales at up to 3kg.
 Backed up by stronger axis motors, the RSC 2 is therefore compatible with a whole range of DSLR cameras.
-But it’s worth noting that, in practice, with a 2.5kg camera and lens attached, you’ll need strong wrists to use the RSC 2 single-handedly for extended periods – especially if you have other accessories attached.
+But it’s worth noting that with a DSLR camera and lens attached, you’ll need strong wrists to use the RSC 2 single-handedly for extended periods – especially if you have other accessories attached.

-Other physical changes include a trio of USB-C communications ports beneath the camera mounting plate, as well as redesigned axis knobs which – along with the existing axis locks – make balancing the gimbal that much easier.
+Other physical changes include a trio of USB-C ports beneath the camera mounting plate, which allow for easy, albeit cluttered, connections between camera, gimbal and the optional RavenEye Image Transmitter.
 You’ll also find a re-shaped trigger on the front, below a new focus wheel, while the joystick, mode and camera control button have all been repositioned to make space for a 1-inch OLED info display.

 DJI RSC 2 performance and interface

 - Portrait mode is perfect for capturing social content